Funny: Rifftrax Shorts And Live Shows

 (roughly ten seconds later)

-Reggie: The toys put themselves away and the bed made itself.
+Reggie's Dad: (sarcastic/amazed) I think the toys put themselves away and the bed made itself!

 Mike: I said to keep your mouth shut, you cross-eyed little toad!